ShivashishY/shiva/content/posts/blockchain-and-mining-overview.md

 - Blockchain is believed to have the potential to revolutionize the way many industries operate.
 This can make the process more democratic, secure, transparent, and efficient.
 - Blockchain is a technology that creates a decentralized database of transactions over a secure and easily accessible network.
 - This shared record of transactions in this virtual ledger can be viewed by anyone using the blockchain located on the network.
-- Blockchain is a series of data blocks (data) who&#39;s each block contains a set of transactions.
+- Blockchain is a series of data blocks (data) who's each block contains a set of transactions.
 - These blocks are electronically linked to each other and are kept secure through encryption.
 - This technology is secure and it is difficult to hack.
 That is why this technology is safe to prevent cyber crime and hacking.
 - Under this, the details of each transaction are recorded in the ledger after it is verified by a series of computers (called nodes) connected to the network.